Working with MySQL read replicas

 Common causes for replication lag for MySQL are the following:

-on the read replica, replication can break if the read replica becomes incompatible with the source DB instance.
-After you've performed maintenance tasks on the read replica, we recommend that you set theread_only
+• Writing to tables that have different indexes on a read replica.
+If the read_only parameter is set to 0 on the read replica, replication can break if the read replica becomes incompatible with the source DB instance.
+After you've performed maintenance tasks on the read replica, we recommend that you set the read_only parameter back to 1.

 Starting and stopping replication with MySQL read replicas